heinsense2/AIO_CaseStudy/README.md

 * Sebastes diploproa
 * Sebastes melanostomus
 * Sebastolobus
+* Nanomia bijuga

 For training and detection purposes, Sebastes, Sebastes diploproa and Sebastes melanostomus are grouped as a single Sebastes class due to the small number of images for the two latter species.
+Nanomia bijuga is used only as a distractor class in a separate experiment.

-`download_images_and_bboxes.sh` will download the data into different spatial/depth regions and different temporal regions.
+`download_images_and_bboxes.sh` will download the data into the different spatial/depth regions and temporal regions.
+Nanomia bijuga is downloaded using a different script.

 ```bash
 source download_images_and_bboxes.sh
 ```

-The data will be downloaded to directory `data` where the script was run and the directory structure for the data will be
+The data will be downloaded to directory `data` in the directory where the script is run.

-- [ ] add link to directory structures
+The directory structure for the data will be look like [this](https://github.com/heinsense2/AIO_CaseStudy/tree/main/data/html/data_directory_splits.html)

 Data annotations are provided in COCO format.
 To convert COCO json files to YOLO format, use `coco2yolo.py`.